Perpetual Peace: A Philosophical Sketch

 Perpetual Peace: A Philosophical Sketch (Zum ewigen Frieden.
-Ein philosophischer Entwurf) is a 1795 book authored by German philosopher Immanuel Kant.
+Ein philosophischer Entwurf) is a 1795 book authored by the German philosopher Immanuel Kant.
 In the book, Kant advances ideas that have subsequently been associated with democratic peace, commercial peace, and institutional peace.

 Summary

 Kant proposed a peace program to be implemented by governments.
 The "Preliminary Articles" described these steps that should be taken immediately, or with all deliberate speed: